Skip to content

 taxpayers[i].fromdict(list_dict_taxpayers2[i])

-# Here, the [taxpayers] parameter has been updated with the results from the server
+# here the [taxpayers] parameter has been updated with the server results

 • lines 1–26: the code remains the same as in version 7 and other versions;